lilmuckers/magento-lilmuckers_queue/README.md

 ## Update

 This version has been updated to fully work with Composer, the `aws-sdk` is pulled by composer instead of `PEAR`.
+It requires https://github.com/ajbonner/magento-composer-autoload in order to load the classes from `vendor`.

 ## Original description